DamienG1984/EWD-SaveMySeat-FE/ReadMe.md

 #Assignment 1 - AngularJS app.

-Name: ... your name ...
+Name: Damien Griffin - 02028263

 ###Overview.
 ......
 A statement of the app concept and objectives (about 1/2 page) ........
+SaveMySeat is a web application that allows you to book/reserve a table in a resturant anywhere in Ireland.
+We are the first deadicated site to provide this service in Ireland.

  . . . . .
 List of user features (excluding user registration and authentication) . . . .

- + Feature 1
+ + View List of Resturants
- + Feature 2
+ + Add Resturant
- + Feature 3
+ + Add Review
+ + Make A Reservation
+ + Serach feature (Search box searchs all resturant objects for the text entered)
- + etc
+ + Order By Filter
- + etc
+ + Cuisines Filter

 ###Installation requirements.
 . . . .
-List of software used to develop the app . . . . . . .
+Software Required to Run SaveMySeat . . . . . . .
 + AngularJS 1.x
 + Bootstrap 3
-+ etc
-+ etc
++ AngularJS http server

-. . . . . .
-Also, explain (to a third party) what steps one must take to run your app after cloning it from the repository, e.g. any non-standard software installation ; any environment setup; how to start app; where to view app in browser . . . . . . .
+In order to run the app first open a terminal window and navigate to location of SaveMySeatFE folder.
+Start the http-server.
+Open localhost8080 in a web browser and select save my seat

 ###Data Model Design.